dronetag/mavsniff/README.md

 ## Usage

+### Finding your device

-Once your device is plugged then we need to find out on which port did it connect.
-It will be /dev/ttyACMx (or /dev/ttyUSBx) on Linux and COMxy on Windows.
-Use `mavsniff ports` for this.
+Once your device is plugged into your computer you need to find out which port it got connected to.
+It will be /dev/ttyACMx (or /dev/ttyUSBx) on Linux and COMxy on Windows `mavsniff ports` list all compatible serial connections on your computer.

 ```
 $ mavsniff ports